Frontier History Minute

 For this reason (and because of limited time) the focus of each broadcast will not be about the minister's Christian affiliation, but about the stories shared, especially those that illustrate God's hand at work, and what life was like for all of them.

 Our hope is that the historical stories and situations talked about, will also be applicable, and be used to encourage those in ministry now.
 Some methods and resources have changed, but the heart of ministry remains the same.
-Caring for people, no matter where you find them!
+Exalting Jesus Christ, and caring for people, no matter where you find them!